frennkie/django-ip2tor/readme.md

 done
 ```

-Run on host to add briges
+Run on host to add bridges

 ```
 while :